-A number of changes to ADRs will be considered in the future including those detailed in the Safe Vehicles section of the National Road Safety Strategy 2011 to 2020.
+A number of changes to ADRs will be considered in the future including those detailed in the Safe Vehicles section of the National Road Safety Strategy 2011–20.

 Public comment on draft ADR amendments, draft new ADRs and draft reviews of existing ADRs is an important part of the process.

 Consultation Regulation Impact Statement (RIS)—Advanced Motorcycle Braking Systems for Safer Riding

 In line with action item 16c of the National Road Safety Strategy 2011–20 and action item 7 of the National Road Safety Action Plan 2015–17, the Department has prepared a consultation RIS analysing options to improve safety for Australian motorcycle riders by increasing the fitment of advanced braking systems to new (including full volume) motorcycles.

 Motorcycles represent 4 per cent of registered Australian vehicles and only 1 per cent of vehicle kilometres travelled.
 However, motorcyclists represent 18 per cent of all road deaths and 22 per cent of hospitalisations, costing the community $2 billion per year.
 Growth in motorcycle registrations is increasing the number of novice level (new and returning) riders, with increases in trauma amongst these riders.

 The consultation RIS identifies advanced braking systems as an effective countermeasure to motorcycle road trauma.
 Advanced braking systems include anti-lock braking systems (ABS) and combined braking systems (CBS).
 Real-world research shows that these systems are up to 31 per cent effective at alleviating trauma crashes.